A

 called "ship's knees."

-DE, was appointed as schoolmaster and lay preacher for the Swedes and Finns of
+as schoolmaster and lay preacher for the Swedes and Finns of New Jersey.

-New Jersey.
-He began the first regular services, but the pastors in Christina
+He began the first regular services, but the pastors in Christina and

-and Wicaco opposed the establishment of a Jersey parish until the debts for the
+Wicaco opposed the establishment of a Jersey parish until the debts

-new church buildings on the western side of the Delaware were satisfied."
+for the new church buildings on the western side of the Delaware were

 The